BryceRussell/astro-bryceguy/packages/pagination/README.md

 ### collapse
 Type|Default|Description
 ---|---|---
-boolean|true|if true only the pages defined using the current, ends, and middle props will be shown, if false an element will appear for every page in the total
+boolean|true|if true only the pages defined using the current, ends, and middle props will be shown, if false a page number element will appear for every page number

 ### ...attrs
 Type|Default|Description